-Project Early Intervention 2000
+Project Early Intervention 2000 (completed)

 The main aim of this study is to examine the effect of a mother-infant-transaction program on among other things parenting stress and the children’s social and cognitive development, as well as conduct disorders.